Yuuki-Discord/Yuuki-Bot/README.md

 ## Install
 1. Clone the repo: `git clone https://github.com/Seriell/Yuuki-Bot.git`
 2. cd into the repo: `cd Yuuki-Bot`
-3. Edit `config/config.yml.example` to include the needed information and save it as `config/config.yml`
+3. Create a bot account and edit the config files accordingly (See config/README.md)
 4. Install bundler if you haven't already: `gem install bundler`
 5. Install the bundle: `bundle install`
 6. Run the bot.
 For Linux: `sh run_linux.sh`.
 For Windows: `run_windows.bat`.